 Patuxent River Naval Air Museum, Aviation museum in Lexington Park, United States.

-The Patuxent River Naval Air Museum displays about 25 naval aircraft, wind tunnel models, missiles, and technology exhibits arranged in both indoor halls and outdoor areas.
-The collection includes experimental aircraft and concept demonstrators that were tested at this facility.
+The Patuxent River Naval Air Museum is an aviation museum in Lexington Park, St. Mary's County, displaying naval aircraft, wind tunnel models, missiles, and technology exhibits in both indoor halls and outdoor areas.
+The collection ranges from early naval propeller planes to experimental high-performance aircraft tested at the neighboring base.

 The community of curious travelers